 NOTE: If the ruleset is not called DEFAULT, the sync between DRTrack and CCM will fail.

-Select the Rules menu to view rules and templates.
+Click the RULES tab to view rules and templates.
 The Rules screen shows a list of all rules configured for a ruleset and a section for creating new rules.

 The rule configuration consists of several parts: